Skip to main content

 Chronic gallbladder inflammation is a common link among many of the risk factors for gallbladder cancer.
 For example, when someone has gallstones, the gallbladder may release bile more slowly.
 This means that cells in the gallbladder are exposed to the chemicals in bile for longer than usual.
 This could lead to irritation and inflammation.

-In another example, defects in the ducts that carry fluids from the gallbladder and pancreas to the small intestine might allow juices from the pancreas to flow backward (reflux) into the gallbladder and bile ducts.
-This reflux of pancreatic juices might inflame and stimulate growth of the cells lining the gallbladder and bile ducts, which might increase the risk of gallbladder cancer.
+In another example, defects in the ducts that carry fluids from the gallbladder and pancreas to the small intestine might allow fluids from the pancreas to flow backward (reflux) into the gallbladder and bile ducts.
+This reflux of pancreatic fluid might inflame and stimulate growth of the cells lining the gallbladder and bile ducts, which might increase the risk of gallbladder cancer.

 Scientists are starting to understand how risk factors like inflammation might lead to certain changes in the DNA of cells, making them grow out of control and form cancers.
 DNA is the chemical in each of our cells that makes up our genes, the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.